kookoo55/miningftw/README.md

 Forecasting & analysis for a winter-only BTC/ETC mining setup.
 It does not support calculations for BTC & ETC mining together.
 This repo stores a monthly model generator.

-[[Summary PDF with charts](reports/miningftw_deck_latest.pdf)] There are three scenarios in this PDF
+[[Summary PDF with charts](reports/miningftw_deck_latest.pdf)]

+There are three scenarios in this PDF:
 1) BTC mining only 2025-2030
 2) ETC mining only 2025-2030
 3) Coin comparison 2025-2030